 How to get there: Simply by riding!
 You can also do it the other way around: take the train at São Bento train station in Porto, all the way to Espinho, and get back riding your bike 😉

 The cycle lane alongside the beach of Matosinhos is also a good option, because in addition to being spacious, it is easily accessible via the blue line of the subway.

 On the other hand, at the end of the beach, right next to the transparent building, there is an entry to Parque da Cidade, the largest urban park in Portugal, with 83 hectares where you can easily ride a bike!

 How to get there: simply take the subway to the station Matosinhos Sul, on the blue line, and you’ll be at the beach.

 Finally, the sidewalk on the beach of Leça da Palmeira is also an excellent choice.
 It is spacious, it was fully renovated in 2006 by the famous Portuguese architect Álvaro Siza Vieira, who also designed the amazing Piscinas das Marés, ideal for families with kids, and the Tea House of Boa Nova, in the same place, that holds an amazing restaurant.

-3. Important information regarding the transport of bikes on public transports in Porto
+4. Transport of bikes on public transports in Porto

 - You can take your bike for free inside the urban trains of Porto.
 Please bare in mind that there are other people using the train, so you should take your bike to the last carriage and avoid occupying unnecessary space.